 D.A.R.E.
 Nodaway County was formed back in 1993 for the first time.
-It has only taught the basic Sixth Grade Program until this year, 2017.
+It only taught the basic Sixth Grade Program until 2017.
 Sheriff Randy Strong took Office in January 2017 and wanted to expand the D.A.R.E.
 Program.
 Sheriff Strong hired long time D.A.R.E Officer Sgt.
 Rick Smail.
 Together Sheriff Strong and Sgt.
 Smail implemented kindergarten through 6th grade programs at all six county schools.
-In the fall of this year the Sheriff’s Department plans to start teaching the D.A.R.E. middle school programs in all six schools in Nodaway County.
+Sgt.
+Smail retired in Feb.
+2022.

 Starting the 2023-2024 school year Deputy Matt McDonald began teaching our D.A.R.E. program.
 He is also the SRO for our Nodaway County Schools.